opsecfreak/DatabaseAPI/README.md

 **Query Parameters:**

 You must provide at least one query parameter to filter which record(s) to update.
-This uses Supabase's [PostgREST filtering](https://supabase.com/docs/reference/javascript/using-filters).
+See the **Filtering Records** section for details.
 For example, to update a user with `id = 1`, use the query `?id=eq.1`.

 **Request Body:**